 Goodwill Park has Falmouth’s only freshwater public beach.
 Surrounded by town forest, Grew’s Pond is a favorite spot for many, especially families with small children, and local fishermen too.
 A town lifeguard is on duty in summer.
 Parking is ample and does not require a sticker.
 Restrooms are also available.

 Within the park’s 86 acres, visitors may choose to play volleyball, horseshoes and other lawn games, or go picnicking, kayaking and canoeing.
 A new playground on the west side of the park was built in 2016.
 Two pavilions are available for public use, as are the fire grills throughout the park.
 Groups of more than 14 people are required to obtain a permit from the Town of Falmouth.
-Contact the Department of Public Works, 416 Gifford Street, Falmouth, MA 02540, (508) 548-7611.
+Contact the Department of Public Works, 416 Gifford Street, Falmouth, MA 02540, (508)457-2543.